drivera123/LDRS500/light-from-many-lamps.md

 Due end of week 10: As above with **part nine or ten of the anthology**.

-Before you publish your post, make sure you add it to the category 'LDRS500' and tag it with ‘Reflective Responses to Light from Many Lamps’.
+Before you publish your post, make sure you add it to the category 'LDRS500' and tag it with ‘Light from Many Lamps’.

+##### Assessment

 3= Exceptionally well-reasoned, compelling development of position.
 Outstanding incorporation of personal vision as well as of references and resources.
 Strikingly appropriate examples.